PiggybankStudios/ObsidianProgrammingNotes/Languages/Zig Notes.md

 	- https://www.reddit.com/r/Zig/comments/143oofw/shortening_the_imports/
 	- If we put public functions and things directly in the file, the file itself can act like a "struct"?
 	- If a top-level files @imports other files, when we import that top-level, can it be like the "index" into the library?
+	- Can we use `exe.root_module.addAnonymousImport`??
+	- Maybe `usingnamespace` keyword can help us organize a library at the top level? https://ziglang.org/documentation/master/#usingnamespace
 - [ ] Make a global structure to hold our state
 - [ ] Get a shared library working with **C/C++** and **Zig**
 - [ ] Figure out Vectors and Rectangles in Zig